rafalopezv/Single-visualizations/joyPlotCovid/README.md

 # About

-Wanted to make one summarizing all COVID-19 infections since day 1 until now
+Wanted to make one plot summarizing all COVID-19 infections since day 1 until now.

 Data is pulled from Hopkins GitHub repository.
-Wrangling and visualization is made with R and ggplot
+Wrangling and visualization is made with R and ggplot.

-# Results
+# Result

 ![Screenshot](covid_all.png)